 I don’t want to be renting when we have a family

 Kids are in the 5-10 year plan.
-Still a while away, but wouldn’t you want to enjoy your first house for a while before they arrive?
+Still a while away, but wouldn’t you want to enjoy your first house from the Houses for sale in Brisbane for a while before they arrive?
 And with us getting married this year, this is only intensified.
 I always thought I’d get married closer to 30 and we’d be in a position to buy a house straight after, but things won’t be happening that way.

 Alas, buying a house is not on the cards right now.
 Why not?
 Let me count the ways…